 - Q: Where does Amazon sell mobile apps?

-- Amazon Apps is currently available to customers in nearly 200 countries, including the United States, France, Germany, Italy, Spain, United Kingdom, Japan, China, Australia, Brazil, Canada, Mexico, India, South Africa, and South Korea.
+- Amazon Appstore apps are currently available to customers in nearly 200 countries, including the United States, France, Germany, Italy, Spain, United Kingdom, Japan, China, Australia, Brazil, Canada, Mexico, India, South Africa, and South Korea.
 Check the developer blog for more information on international availability.

 - Q: Why is my app tested on non-Amazon devices or from non-U.S. locations?

 - Some aspects of app testing for the Amazon Appstore may be carried out internationally.
 The testing process includes testing on a variety of devices, including both Amazon devices and non-Amazon Android devices, to verify that apps in the store function properly.

 - Q: How do I change my contact information?

 - If you are the administrator of your developer portal account, sign in to the portal, click Settings, and then click Edit.
 Here you can edit your email address, account information, company profile, and user permissions.

 If you are not the account administrator, ask the person in your organization who is the administrator to make any necessary changes.